Are password managers secure?

 What is a password manager?

 A password manager, also called a password vault, is a software application that stores and organizes your usernames and passwords.
-Some password managers even have the capability to generate complex passwords unique to each of your online accounts..
+Some password managers even have the capability to generate complex passwords unique to each of your online accounts.
 A password manager also provides strong encryption.
-All you need to do is remember one master password to unlock them all.
+All you need to do is remember one vault password to unlock them all.

 Password managers offer a variety of services that may include:

-Others are built into your web browsers, such as Chrome, Safari, Firefox, and Edge, the default browser of all Windows 10 computers.
+While some password managers sync across your devices (which is super important if you’re trying to login from both your phone and your PC), others don’t--or it’s an added fee.
+Others are built into your web browsers, such as Chrome, Safari, Firefox, and Edge.
 Still others store your passwords locally in a file on your Mac or PC or mobile device, whether Android or Apple iOS.

 Are password managers secure?

-You might worry about trusting a program or app with your master password and other private information.
+You might worry about trusting a program or app with your vault password and other private information.
 Can't app makers be hacked, too?

-Much of the security of your password manager depends on the strength and safety of your one master password.
-And for many password management systems, that master password is not stored on the same server as your encrypted information.
+Much of the security of your password manager depends on the strength and safety of your vault password.
+And for many password management systems, that vault password is not stored by the password manager or the company that owns it.
 This adds an additional layer of security.

 Password manager pros

-Password managers are a relatively new security innovation, and there are quite a few great things about them.
+Password managers are very popular right now—and for good reason.
+Here are a few great things about them.

 Pro: Ease of use